Warnings: vomiting, brief gore, mentions of child death.

-There was such fear in those words; such hopelessness, such evidence that Wei Wuxian believed he would not be listened to.
+There was such precaution in those words; such distrust, such evidence that Wei Wuxian believed he would not be listened to.

 Lan Wangji bit his lip.
+His eyes heated and stung.
 “Don’t sleep,” he repeated.

 Another silence, heavier than the first.
 Wei Wuxian sighed and said, “Then play me a song.”

 There was nothing to play a song with.
 No guqin, no flute, no bamboo to carve out or deerskin to drum on.
 Lan Wangji still took the bloodstained length of bowstring out of his sleeve and stretched it between his belt and his cut-up fingers.
 They ached when he strummed it, and the sound was almost inaudible for lack of a body to echo in.

 Singing along helped him chase away the pain.
 His fingertips bled again within a few seconds, but Lan Wangji did not stop.
 He played and sang a melody he had started working on the night before Gusu had burned and any trace of it had turned to ash.
 He found that he still recalled enough of it to make it anew.
 To make it better.

 Wei Wuxian sang along with him when he caught on to the tune.
 His voice was clear and elegant despite how tired and pained he was.
 Sometimes he simply followed Lan Wangji’s voice; sometimes he went away on his own, turning the song into something entirely new.

 There was no sound inside the cave aside from them.
 Only the dripping water, the quiet noise of the strings, and their voices mingling till Wei Wuxian lost consciousness.

 Jiang Fengmian found them four days later.